KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

-## How to perform dictation
+## How to perform dictation in an app.

 You can use a ``DictationService`` to perform dictation where microphone access is available, such as in an app.

 You can start dictating with ``DictationService/startDictation(with:)`` and stop with ``DictationService/stopDictation()``.

 Since dictation may stop at any time, for instance by silence, a dictation service must describe how to access the result when the operation completes.

 For instance, the ``StandardDictationService`` will continously update a ``DictationContext`` to let you observe and display the current dictation state.